kevinmirc/tic-tac-typescript/README.md

 # Tic Tac Typescript
-A Javascript SDK for handling tic-tac-toe in your application.
+A Typescript SDK for handling tic-tac-toe in your application.

 Available for ES5 and above.